Aeolus Gyrocopter

 Description

-With this design we moved on from the Bensen’s age, to the modern era of gyrocopters.
-Meanwhile the principles of flight remained the same - a free spinning rotor to provide the lift and a powered propeller for the forward thrust.
+With this design we have transitioned from the Bensen era to the modern era of gyrocopters.
+Meanwhile, the principles of flight have remained the same: a freely spinning rotor to provide lift and a powered propeller for forward thrust.

 To fly

-2. Press [Space] to start main rotor prerotation.
-Wait ~20sec, let the rotor build some speed, preferably above 200 rpm
+2. Press [Space] to initiate the main rotor prerotation.
+Wait for approximately 20 seconds, allowing the rotor to attain a speed, preferably above 200 rpm.

-3. Set full throttle and let it roll for take-off.
-Starting from 25m/s you can pull on the stick.
-As I said in the notes section, sometimes the craft is poorly initialized with a strong tendency to bank on the left side.
-In this case you have to relaunch.
+3. Set the throttle to full and let the aircraft roll for take-off.
+Once reaching 25 m/s, you can pull on the stick.
+Note that, as mentioned in the notes section, the craft may occasionally be poorly initialized with a tendency to bank to the left.
+In such cases, a relaunch may be necessary.

-4. During flight use the throttle to control the aircraft pitch attitude and/or the rate of climb/descend.
+4. During flight, use the throttle to control the aircraft’s pitch attitude and/or the rate of climb/descent.

-5. Starting form ~1000m altitude it may require to trim the inner propeller angle to 16-18° to prevent the craft to roll on it’s right side .
+5. Starting from an altitude of approximately 1000m, it may be necessary to trim the inner propeller angle to 16-18° to prevent the craft from rolling onto its right side.

-6. Work with the throttle and pay attention to the airspeed as this is the only thing that keeps the main rotor spinning; in dives or other flight maneuvers try not to exceed 50m/s as the rotor rpm will decrease very rapidly becoming unable to maintain the lift
+6. Work with the throttle and pay attention to airspeed, as it is crucial to keeping the main rotor spinning.
+During dives or other flight maneuvers, try not to exceed 50 m/s, as the rotor rpm will decrease rapidly, rendering it unable to maintain lift.

 Notes / Revisions